chef/chef-web-docs/content/deprecations_attributes.md

 Setting and accessing node attributes has been standardized on "bracket" syntax.
-The older "method" syntax is deprecated and will be removed in Chef Client 13.
+The older "method" syntax is deprecated and will be removed in Chef Infra Client 13.

-Removal: Chef Client 13
+Removal: Chef Infra Client 13

 ### Example